LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double-Spending Analysis of DAG-Based Blockchain in Wireless Blockchain Network V1.md

 ## Related Work

 Recent years, several DAG-based blockchain systems have been proposed.
-<font color = red>12月30日再继续</font>
-Tangle[4] allows different braunches to merge into the main chain.
-As a decentralized system, Byteball[17] allows tamper proof storage of arbitrary data.
-The difference is that transaction fee is collected by other nodes who later confirm the newly added unit in this consensus compared to Tangle.
-TrustNote[18] Hashgraph[19] is proposed for replicated state machines with guaranteed Byzantine fault tolerance.
+In 2015, S. D. Lerner[20] first proposed the concept of DAG-Chain, and upgraded the DAG network from block-based level to transaction-based level.
+IOAT emerged as a new blockchain system in 2015.
+The innivation of this system is Tangle[4], which is a newly designed distributed ledger with DAG-based structure.
+In IOAT, there is no concept of block, mining, miners and transaction fee.
+In 2016, Byteball allows	tamper	proof	storage	of	arbitrary	data.
+Compared to Tangle, the difference of Byteball is that transaction fee is collected by other nodes who later confirm the newly added unit in this consensus.
+TrustNote[18] is a minable public DAG-ledger with an innovative, two-tier consensus mechanism.
+It supports high concurrency transactions, benefits from fast transaction confirmation.
+Besides, TrustNote  advanced declarative Smart Contracts.
+Hashgraph[19] is proposed for replicated state machines with guaranteed Byzantine fault tolerance.
 The participants build distributed ledger for recording each transaction based on a gossip protocol, and Byzantine agreement to be achieved through virtual voting.

 There are some works study the double-spending attak of blockchain in perfect network.
 S.Nakamoto[7] used  Poisson distribution method and Gambler's Ruin theorem to study tht double-spending attack in Bitcoin.
 Since Poisson distribution method requiring a constant time interval, it may be not rational to adot it to study attack process while the block generation time of Bitcoin is variable.
 Thus, M. Rosendeld[14] proposed to use negative binomial distribution method insted of Poisson distribution method.
 This method is only relying on the randomness of block(or transaction) confirmation delay.
 Besides, G. Ramezan etal.[15] illustrated that a strong adaptive strategic double-spending attack can improve the successful attack probability on blockchain.
 The mentioned double-spending analyses are based on PoW algorithm. a quantitative analysis for double-spending in DAG-based blockchain is studied by Y.Li etal[16].

 The above work have not  have not fully considered the limitation of the underlying wireless network, and no research focuses on the different  analysis on the perspectives of blockchain system and wireless network simultaneously.

+<font color = red>12月30日再继续</font>

 ## References